Kjarten/XAudiole/haust2013/README.md

   - _Auðlind_ er einhver eining sem við viljum nálgast, t.d.
 HTML skjal, mynd
 ---

+**~~1.13 Which of the following applies to frameworks?~~**

+- a.
+Collections of solutions to common and general tasks
+- b.
+Libraries that protect us against attacks like XSS and SQL injections
+- c.
+Collections of solutions to tasks that only apply to web programming
+- d.
+All of the above
+---

+**~~1.14 REST puts some constraints on the architecture of web services, which of the following is *not* one of them?~~**

+- a.
+- b.
+- c.
+- d.
+---

+**~~1.15 Which of the following is the biggest benifit of MVC?~~**

+- a.
+- b.
+- c.
+- d.
+---

 **1.16 Hvað gerir eftirfarandi JS fall?
 Föllin map (keyrir fall á öll gildi lista) og sum (skilar summu lista) eru skilgreind og _list_ er fylki af strengjum.**
 ```
 function X(list)